Armand De Ceuninck: Biography

 On 5 January 1915, he was named commander of the 6th Division of the Army by King Albert.

 At the beginning of March, de Ceuninck retook the Drie Grachten – Maison du Passeur sector, which spread as far as Steenstraet, where the Belgians were in contact with French troops.

 On 22 April came the Second Battle of Ypres, notable for the first German gas attacks.
 After the battle, French President Poincare and General Joffre congratulated the Belgian troops and awarded de Ceuninck the cross of commander of the Legion d'Honneur.

 Promoted Lieutenant-General on 20 August 1915, de Ceuninck was subsequently made Minister of War on 4 August 1917, replacing Charles de Broqueville.
 Yet de Ceuninck did not quit the front, but moved the ministry to him at Veurne.
 He dedicated all his efforts to equip the army with all materials and equipment necessary for it to always fight in the best conditions.
 His concerns were also constantly occupied with the material welfare and morale of the officers and soldiers with whom he had fought for three years.
+He endeavoured to recognize the rights of Flemish troops, including the right to speak to their superiors in Flemish.
+De Ceuninck was a fluent Flemish speaker, made speeches to his troops in Flemish, and encouraged all soldiers in a speech on 15 September to learn the language.

 Relieved of his ministerial functions on 22 November 1918, at the same time as all the members of the government returned to the country, de Ceuninck returned to the leadership of the 4th Division, which was part of the Allied occupation forces in Germany.
 King Albert awarded him the Grand Ribbon of the Order of Leopold in 1919.
 In 1920, Lieutenant-General Baron de Ceuninck was part of the Belgian Commission on disarmament at the League of Nations.